Jkm036/TinyKernel/README.md

 # TinyKernel
-This is a passion project that I am tryign to find time for.
-This ismy first attempt at kernel developement to any extent and it's something that I'm doing because I <br>
-because of my passiont for lower level learning.
-I plan to update the read me as a progress throughtout the project and document what I've learned and the different tools <br> used during my journey.
+This is a passion project that I am trying to find time for.
+This is my first attempt at kernel developement to any extent and it's something that I'm doing because of my passion for lower level learning.
+I plan to update the readme as I progress throughout the project and document what I've learned and the different tools used during my journey.
 I am following a tuturial authored by Daneil McCarthy.
 You can access then same tutorial on udemy at: https://www.udemy.com/course/developing-a-multithreaded-kernel-from-scratch/learn/lecture/23972412#overview <br>